 - Switch to a rewards credit card: Earn cashback or miles on essentials

-- Use accounting software: Apps like QuickBooks help automate your monthly spend and generate reports
+- Use accounting software: Apps like QuickBooks (Download on Google Play Store and App Store) help automate your monthly spend and generate reports

 FAQs: Understanding the Dubai Cost of Living in 2025